 Nathan Baker has had a rough time lately in the Arizona Fall League.
 His previous two outings saw him allow eight earned runs in three innings.
 Coming in to today's game, he had given up 15 earned runs in 13.1 innings, giving up two runs in one inning on three separate occasions prior to his recent two game blowup.
 Baker had much better results for the Mesa Solar Sox last night, throwing two shutout innings.
 The left hander allowed a walk and a hit, and struck out two.

 Baker had a rocky start, allowing a leadoff single in the fourth inning, and issuing a walk to the following batter.
 He fought back with two strikeouts, working more with his slider to get the outs, and then picked off a runner at second for the final out of the inning.
-His second inning was much easier, with two ground outs, followed by a fly out.
+His second inning was much easier, with two gr...

 This content is for Pirates Prospects subscribers only.
 Subscribers get access to all of our daily articles on the Pirates and their minor league system, with live coverage throughout the system on a daily basis.
 Our lowest rates are $2.22 per month under our Top Prospect Plan, which also gets you a FREE copy of the 2016 Prospect Guide.
 Subscribe today to access all of our daily coverage of the Pirates' system.

 If you're already a member, you can log in below.
 If you think you're receiving this message in error, please e-mail email@example.com.